-Following our last article on Reserves policy and their link to strategy, resilience and income risk, this article focuses on how to assess income risk.
+In the second of a three-part series, Helena Wilkinson of speciality charity and NFP sector accountants Price Bailey follows up on her previous article on Reserves policy and its link to strategy, resilience and income risk, by focusing on how to assess income risk.

-How much has already been received, how much is promised and how much is purely speculative (based on past performance/expectations etc.)?
+This includes how much has already been received, how much is promised and how much is purely speculative (based on past performance/expectations etc).
 How much is from regular direct debits or standing orders and therefore has a lower risk attached to its probable future receipt?

 In the budget, there will be an amount of target income budgeted for the fundraising team to raise.
 Of the amount included, to assess the risk, you need to know how they have performed in the past and therefore the likelihood of reaching their fundraising target for this year.